amartincolby/Rust-Quick-Guide/README.md

     let a_pointer_to_a_number: *const i32 = &a_number_in_memory;

     /* Pointers are determined by the type signature of the identifier. */

     /*----------------------------------------------
+    * Ownership & Borrowing
+    *----------------------------------------------
+    */

+    /* Before the more complex elements of Rust are explored, it will behoove us to analyze Rust's true party piece.

+    Ownership.

+    In Rust, every value has an "owner".
+An owner is also known as an identifier since only through the identifier can a value be accessed.
+When an owner goes out of scope, such as when a function completes, the value is "dropped" from memory.
+Rust does automatically, but it does support an explicit "drop" command.
+Again, if coming from C++, all of this should be familiar through what is known as RAII, but unlike C++, Rust does this automaically and by default.
+If you write good, simple Rust, you will very likely never have to concern yourself with the cleanup process.
+C and C++ engineers will like that, but it is TypeScript engineers who should take most note, because it means that Rust can _feel_ garbage collected, making it much more approachable.

+    That said, Rust's system of ownership can be a little confusing, and the compile errors that it produces can sometimes seem strange.
+But before that, let us go over the basics. */

+    let catcher_in_the_rust = "Holden Caulfield";

+    /* In the above, the value of "Holden Caulfield" is owned by the entity `catcher_in_the_rust`.
+They are "bound".
+That means that `catcher_in_the_rust` _owns_ that value.
+The value is a string literal, meaning a sequence of chars of known length, hard-coded into the binary, and which sits on the stack and not the heap.
+In this scenario, "Holden Caulfield" exists on the stack.
+Ownership gets interesting when using the heap. */

+    // Using the String entity from the standard library allows us to create a
+    // string of unknown size on the heap. let catcher_in_the_string = String::from(catcher_in_the_rust);

+    /* The identifier `character_name` now stores a pointer to the heap which contains the string "Holden Caulfield".
+So here, things get interesting. */

+    let catcher_in_the_stack = catcher_in_the_rust;
+    let catcher_in_the_heap = catcher_in_the_string;

+    /* Both of these actions are copying from the previous variables, but _what_ is being copied is very different. `catcher_in_the_rust` is on the stack, as such the string "Holden Caulfield is completely copied and a new instance of it is placed on the stack with the identifier `catcher_in_the_stack`.
+    `catcher_in_the_heap`, meanwhile, is copying the _pointer_ to the value "Holden Caulfield", which exists somewhere on the heap.

+    So in the first scenario, a new value is created, but in the second, there is only one value with two identifiers pointing to it.
+This can be dangerous because a programmer could interact with both identifiers without realizing that they point to the same data.
+Rust manages this problem with ownership.
+    Now that `catcher_in_the_heap` exists, it "moves" the value from `catcher_in_the_string`.
+As such, a programmer is not allowed to interact with the previous identifier.
+See below. */

+    // let attempted_move = catcher_in_the_string;

+    /* If you uncomment the above code, it will throw an error saying that the value `catcher_in_the_string` has "moved".
+It has indeed.
+The identifier that now owns that value is instead `catcher_in_the_heap`.
+As such, this nearly identical line succeeds. */

+    let successful_move = catcher_in_the_heap;
+    // Now, `successful_move` owns the value.

+    /* Ownership tracking is Rust's safety net.
+Because remember, Rust clears memory when an identifier goes out of scope.
+See below. */

+    let thats_what_i_want = String::from("Gimme money!");

+    {
+        let new_owner = thats_what_i_want;
+        // After this, `new_owner` falls out of scope, and thus its memory is
+        // cleared.
+    }

+    /* From this point forward, the value "Gimme money!" no longer exists anywhere in memory.
+Rust tracks this and will throw an error if the below line is uncommented. */

+    // let money = thats_what_i_want;

+    /* This scenario extends beyond naked blocks and variable aliasing.
+At any point where a heap value is moved, ownership and its associated memory cleanup will occur. */

+    let istanbul = String::from("was Constantinople.");

+    fn memory_destroyer(x: String) {
+        println!("{}", x);
+        // x is now destroyed.
+    }

+    memory_destroyer(istanbul);
+    // "was Constantinople." is now destroyed.

+    // Thus this will not work.
+    // println!("{}", istanbul);

+    /* Obvously, being able to only use a value once will not take you far.
+To allow values to be used without transferring ownership, Rust leverages the concept of "borrowing".

+    This process is called borrowing because ownership is not transferred.
+The below is identical to the previous naked scope. */

+    let respect = String::from("Find out what it means to me.");

+    {
+        let new_owner = &respect;
+        /* Note the ampersand before the value, indicating that this is a reference.
+After this, only the reference is destroyed.
+The value is untouched.
+Because it is only a reference, multiple aliases to the original value are possible. */
+        let another_new_owner = &respect;
+    }

+    /* Just as normal variable declarations are immutable by default, so are references.
+References have two layers of protection in that both the original value _and_ the reference must be tagged as mutable if the value is to be changed.
+When mutable, references are treated more carefully by the compiler.
+Any number of references can be _created_, but only one reference can be _consumed_.
+See below.*/

+    let mut jeremiah = String::from("was a bullfrog.");

+    {
+        let new_owner = &mut jeremiah;
+        let another_new_owner = &mut jeremiah;
+        let yet_another_new_owner = &mut jeremiah;
+        // Uncomment this line to see errors.
+        // println!("{}", new_owner)

+        // Meanwhile this succeeds because it was the most recent borrow. println!("{}", yet_another_new_owner);
+    }

+    /* The naked scope is now closed and all references are destroyed. */

+    let new_owner = &mut jeremiah;
+    println!("{}", new_owner);

+    /* The mechanism performing these checks is called the "borrow checker."
+The point of the borrow checker is to prevent unexpected changes to values while the program runs.
+For those coming from something more free-wheeling and anarchic like JavaScript, this can initially feel overly restrictive, but it is _critical_ to Rust's value.
+Whole classes of errors are eliminated by this semantic decision.
+Learn it.
+Live it.
+Love it.*/

+    /*----------------------------------------------
     * Primitive Types